 - Send File to Target SD Card: If the board-type has SDLOAD or SDXMMC in the name, this button can be used to send any file to the SD Card.
 Typically clicking this button will also compile the project to an AUTORUN.PEX image that can be used when Propeller boots up. - Go Back: When not greyed, this button will let you browse back from Browse Declaration. - Browse Declaration: Allows zooming to a user defined function or global variable declaration.
-Library functions such as printf that are not in the project file-list can't be browsed. - Font: Allows selecting an editor font. - Bigger Font: Increases the editor font by %20. - Smaller Font: Decreases the editor font by %20. - Next Tab: Lets user scroll to the next tab in the editors.
+Library functions such as printf that are not in the project file-list can't be browsed. - Z Font: Allows selecting an editor font. - I Bigger Font: Increases the editor font by %20. - Next Tab: Lets user scroll to the next tab in the editors.